Can I bring a cell phone, an iPod type player or handheld game to Camp?

 We feel that every camper should undertake a canoe trip.
 It is the essential Canadian experience!
 However, we also feel that it is important that campers make the choice and choose to go on a canoe trip.
 About 80-90% of our campers choose to sign up for a canoe trip.

 As in all of our activities, safety is our first concern.
 Today’s campers and staff benefit from the experiences handed down through over 90 years of canoe trips.
 Since 1925, we have recorded every one of our over 4500 canoe trips, all of have gone out and returned safely.
 Our staff is trained continuously in the techniques of safe and sensible canoe camping.
 Our staff members are required to have first aid certification, with many having a wilderness first aid course.
 Each canoe trip has a staff member trained in lifesaving with bronze cross certification.
+Each trip is equipped with an “inReach” satellite device to facilitate communication with the camp or emergency services in cases of illness, injury, or any emergency situation.
 The staff:camper ratio on a canoe trip is 1:3 or better.

 Besides today’s campers, countless former-Nomininguers are enjoying this uniquely Canadian experience using the methods and knowledge they learned while canoe tripping at Nominingue.